Browas History, Family Crest & Coats of Arms

 The name Browas was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 The Browas family lived in Norfolk.
 Historians disagree on which of three regions of Normandy the name is drawn from, Brix, Le Brus, or Briouze, but whatever the region the name is clearly from Normandy.

 The surname Browas was first found in Suffolk at Little Wenham, a parish, in the incorporation and hundred of Samford.
 "The church contains memorials to the family of Brewes.
 Here are the remains of an old castellated mansion, the seat of that ancient family, by whom it appears to have been erected in 1569; it has been converted into a granary."

 Early History of the Browas family

-Another 145 words (10 lines of text) covering the years 150 and 1500 are included under the topic Early Browas History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Browas research.
+Another 73 words (5 lines of text) covering the years 150 and 1500 are included under the topic Early Browas History in all our PDF Extended History products and printed products wherever possible.